zhaobe/yeoman-fountain-webapp/README.md

 - Would you like a router?
 Angular UI Router

 ## Running Things
+- `gulp` runs all the gulpfile commands.
-- you should be able to run `npm run serve` and it should launch
+- you should be able to run `gulp serve` and it should run on a localhost, where you can open a browser to the specfied port.